Algebraic characterizations of homeomorphisms between algebraic varieties: Strong topology on the rational closed points and regulous functions

-\begin{proof} The equivalence between 4) and 5) is given by Proposition \ref{NS}.
+\begin{proof} The equivalence between (4) and (5) is given by the Nullstellensatz.
 Using the Nullstellensatz, by Proposition \ref{lying-over} and proceeding similarly to Bernard's proof of \cite[Thm.
-3.1]{Be} then we get the equivalence between 1), 2) and 5).
+3.1]{Be} then we get the equivalence between (1), (2) and (5).

-It is clear that 3) implies 2).
-The proof that one of 1), 2), 4), 5) implies 3) is a direct consequence of Lemma \ref{lem-fini}.
-Indeed assuming 2) for instance, the map $\pi_k$ admits an inverse, and this inverse is continuous with respect to the $R$-topology since $\pi_k$ is a closed map by Lemma \ref{lem-fini}. \end{proof}
+It is clear that (3) implies (2).
+The proof that (2) implies (3) is a direct consequence of Lemma \ref{lem-fini}.
+Indeed assuming (2), the map $\pi_k$ admits an inverse, and this inverse is continuous with respect to the $R$-topology since $\pi_k$ is a closed map by Lemma \ref{lem-fini}.

-\begin{rem} The other equivalent statements of Theorem \ref{thmFB} make use of the notions of regulous functions on a complex algebraic variety.
-We provide in the last section of the paper a full treatment of this notion over $k$, and so we are able to provide with Theorem \ref{thmFBfullgene} a complete generalization of Theorem \ref{thmFB}. \end{rem}

-Using the Curve Selection Lemma \cite[Thm.
-2.5.5]{BCR} over a real closed field, and repeating word by word the proof of Proposition \ref{prop-fini}, we get: \begin{prop} Let $\pi:Y\to X$ be a morphism between algebraic varieties over $k$.
-Let $R$ be a real closed subfield of $k$ such that $R[\sqrt{-1}]=k$.
-If $\pi_k$ is an homeomorphism for the $R$-topology, then $\pi$ is finite. \end{prop}

-We have now developed all the material necessary to repeat the proof of Theorem \ref{Euclhomeo} for algebraic varieties over $k$.

-\begin{thm} Let $\pi:Y\to X$ be a morphism between algebraic varieties over $k$.
-Let $R$ be a real closed subfield of $k$ such that $R[\sqrt{-1}]=k$, and assume $\pi_{k}$ is an homeomorphism for the $R$-topology.
-Then $\pi$ is an isomorphism if and only if $X$ is seminormal in $Y$. \end{thm}